ibm-cloud-docs/containers/cbr-tutorial.md

 ## Prerequisites
 {: #cbr-tutorial-prereqs}

-Before beginning this tutorial, make sure you have created or installed the following resources and tools.
+Before beginning this tutorial, make sure that you have created or installed the following resources and tools.

 - An {{site.data.keyword.cloud_notm}} account.
 For more information, see [Creating an account](/docs/account?topic=account-account-getting-started).
 - The CLI tools including the {{site.data.keyword.cloud_notm}} CLI, the Containers service CLI plug-in, and the CBR plug-in.
 For more information, see [Getting started with the {{site.data.keyword.cloud_notm}} CLI](/docs/cli?topic=cli-getting-started).